Dorset Queen was built in Scotland in 1938 and spent her first 2 years cruising the Kyles of Bute and Loch Striven.

-In 1940 she was requisitioned by The Royal Navy for war duties and is believed to have taken part in the Dunkirk rescue missions.
+When World War II broke out Gay Queen was requisitioned by the Royal Navy and is believed to have been a volunteer boat in the Dunkirk rescue missions.

 After the war she returned to Rothesay, Scotland to take passengers on sightseeing trips, staying there until the 1960’s.

-Her next port of call was the US Naval Base in Holy Loch, before her first journey to Poole, Dorset in the early 90’s to operate for Greenslades Pleasure Boats.
+Her next port of call was the US Naval Base in Holy Loch, before her first journey to Poole in the early 90’s to operate for Greenslade Pleasure Boats.

-Greenslades sold ‘Alice Marie’ in 2005 to Newman’s Cruises in Falmouth and she became known as ‘Queen of the Fal’.
+Greenslades’ sold ‘Alice Marie’ in 2005 to Newman’s Cruises in Falmouth and she then became known as ‘Queen of the Fal’.

 Dorset Cruises purchased a very tired Queen in 2008 and after lovingly restoring her to her former glory we renamed her ‘Dorset Queen’.

-Dorset Queen is now the only vintage motor yacht on the South Coast of England and a member of The Historic Ships Register.
+Dorset Queen is now the only vintage motor yacht on the South Coast of England and a proud member of the UK Historic Ships Register.